ziming/laravel-myinfo-sg/README.md

 );
 ```

-The package will automatically reuse that same redirect URI during the token exchange.
+The package stores each authorization attempt as a separate, session-bound transaction for 10 minutes.
+That means starting another authorization in a second tab does not overwrite the first tab's state,
+PKCE verifier, redirect URI, nonce, issuer, or DPoP key.

 ### Handle The Callback

-You still need to define your own callback route and validate `state` before exchanging the authorization code.
+You still need to define your own callback route.
+Use `validateAuthorizationCallback()` as the secure
+callback boundary: it validates and consumes the transaction-scoped `state`, compares callback `iss`
+exactly, handles provider errors without exposing their descriptions, and requires a non-empty code.

 ```php
 <?php